bagisto/bagisto-docs/src/architecture/backend.md

 ### MagicAI

 The MagicAI package in Bagisto integrates advanced artificial intelligence capabilities directly into your e-commerce platform, offering powerful tools to enhance efficiency, customer experience, and decision-making processes.
 You can follow the given link for the more information about the [MagicAI](https://bagisto.com/en/laravel-bagisto-2-1-0-ai-features/)

+> **Note:** The referenced blog post may be from an older version of Bagisto, but the core design patterns and workflow remain largely identical across versions.
+We recommend reviewing the documentation alongside your current Bagisto installation to identify any minor API or structural differences that may have evolved.

 ### Marketing